Element-Research/hypero/README.md

 ```

 You can view the results of your experiments using either the query API or our scripts.
-The scripts make it easy to common things like view the learning curves of specific experiments,
+The scripts make it easy to do common things like view the learning curves of specific experiments,
 generate a .csv file, order you experiments by results, etc.

 ## Installation